 We got an early start on the second day of our Mallorca travels and picked up our rented car, which would be our companion for the remainder of the trip.
 The first stop in our mountainous adventure was the hilltop village of Valldemossa.
 The drive from Palma takes about 30 minutes and it’s not until you get close to the village that things start to get interesting.
 The village is just lovely, perched over 2 hills with a dominating cathedral, a theme that repeats itself throughout rural Mallorca.
 Parking is quite easy and we were lucky that Sunday was market day.

 We decided to skip the famous monastery and immerse ourselves in rural life.
 The market is lovely and we stocked up for a later picnic.
 You will find a great selection here of fruits, vegetables, meats, olive oil, bread, and other local delights.
 We even bought a few gifts as prices are much lower than in deli shops back in Palma.
-Valldemossa is all about strolling its cobblestoned streets, taking in the lovely views of the surrounding hills and colorful flowers arrangements decorating every historical stone house.
+Valldemossa is all about strolling its cobblestoned streets, taking in the lovely views of the surrounding hills and colorful flower arrangements decorating every historical stone house.
 Cafes are slightly overpriced and the cathedral in the town square is not free (as many Mallorcan cathedrals are) but this is still a worthy stop.
 One of the parallel streets below the cathedral leads to a lovely lookout point where you can enjoy spectacular panoramic views of the surrounding hills and the lower part of the village.

 Valldemossa to Port Valldemossa